AaronOrtega1/127.0.0.1/00-Projects/1755567229-power-bi-and-sql-project.md

 - [x] Create docker compose for PostgreSQL DB
 - [x] Connect to DB using DBeaver
 - [x] Queries for KPI's requirements
-- [ ] Queries for Chart requirements
+- [x] Queries for Chart requirements
+- [x] Create dashboard with Power BI and publish it
+	- [x] KPI's dashboard
+	- [x] Chart requirements.
 - [ ] Create README for the project
 - [ ] Put it in my CV